Justintime50/pullbug/README.md

 Pullbug works best when run on a schedule.
 Run one-off reports or setup Pullbug to notify you at whatever interval you'd like to be bugged via Discord or Slack about pull requests.

-Pullbug is highly customizable allowing you to mix and match version control software along with messaging platforms to get the right fit.
-Additionally choose which kinds of pull requests to retrieve.
+Pullbug is highly customizable allowing you to choose which messaging service and what kinds of pull requests or issues you'd like.

 ```
 Usage: